Nketiah extends Arsenal scoring record against Portsmouth | Goal.com

 3/4 - Eddie Nketiah has scored three goals in his last four starts for Arsenal, with two of those coming in the FA Cup.
 Clinical. #FACup #PORARS pic.twitter.com/cThmT5DBjA— OptaJoe (@OptaJoe) March 2, 2020

-Arteta’s side are through to the competition’s quarter-final, and they shift focus to Saturday’s Premier League clash against West Ham United, where Nketiah would be hoping to extend his impressive form in front of goal.
+Arteta’s side is through to the competition’s quarter-finals, and they shift focus to Saturday’s Premier League clash against West Ham United, where Nketiah would be hoping to extend his impressive form in front of goal.

 The Emirates Stadium giants are 10th in the log with 37 points from 27 league outings so far.